Networking and IT Services

 • ISP outages or performance issues

-DDG’s obligation under this warranty is limited to reasonable rework of the affected service.
+DDG’s sole obligation under this warranty is reasonable rework of the affected service.

 To the maximum extent permitted by law:

-• DDG’s total aggregate liability is limited to the fees paid for the specific services giving rise to the claim
+• DDG’s total aggregate liability arising out of or in connection with the Services is limited to the total fees paid by the Client for the specific Services giving rise to the claim.

-• DDG is not responsible for downtime, outages, or failures arising from legacy systems, third-party services, or client-controlled infrastructure
+• DDG is not responsible for downtime or failures caused by legacy systems, third-party providers, or client-controlled infrastructure.

 Nothing in these Terms excludes rights that cannot be excluded under the Australian Consumer Law.